-I entered the University of Washington in Seattle intending to be a AA or a EE, but the first year of physics taught by the late CalTech-trained relativist Philip Peters was so crystalline and beautiful that I switched to physics before it was time to register for the sophomore year.
+I entered the University of Washington in Seattle intending to be a AA or a EE, but the first year of physics taught by the late CalTech-trained relativist Philip Peters struck me as so fundamental, correct and beautiful that I switched to physics before it was time to register for the sophomore year.
 After graduating summa cum laude in 1982, I went to Harvard for grad school in particle theory, worked under the late field theorist Sidney Coleman, and got my PhD in 1988.
 During my nearly six years at Harvard and three more each at postdocs at Fermilab and UCLA, I authored and co-authored 18 papers which collectively have well over 1,000 citations.

 I decided to jump clear of particle theory as it became steadily more fashionable to write papers on utterly untestable topics.
 Being proficient in software thanks to my work in lattice gauge theory with Estia Eichten and his collaborators, I was able to land an entry-level job at Steve Jobs' quixotic startup, NeXT Computer.

-In 1997 Apple aquired NeXT, and I spent the next couple of years on the AppKit team under the patient tutelage of Chris Kane and Ali Ozer helping turn NeXTstep into the operating system that is currently branded as macOS.
+In 1997 Apple aquired NeXT, and I spent the next couple of years on the AppKit team under the patient tutelage of Chris Kane and Ali Ozer helping turn NeXTstep into the operating system that in its latest rebranding is now known as “macOS.”
 I took a break after we shipped the first release to developers, and then instead of returning to Cupertino to develop the next release, I threw myself into San Francisco's rough-and-tumble web startup scene.

-I had the privilege of working with many talented and dedicated engineers and entrepreneurs, but as much as I enjoyed the creativity, the hectic pace and the teamwork of startup work, a couple of years ago, I realized that my first love remained teaching and learning physics.
+There I had the privilege of working with many talented and passionate engineers and entrepreneurs, but as much as I was fueled by the creativity, the fast pace, and the ambitious goals and teamwork in the startup world, a few years ago, I realized that my first love remained teaching and learning physics.
 My last full-time position in software was at Getaround, today the leader in peer-to-peer car sharing, where I wrote the server API that powers the company's mobile app.